Systemd service hardening

 SystemCallFilter=~@aio @chown @clock @cpu-emulation @debug @keyring @memlock @module @mount @obsolete @privileged @raw-io @reboot @resources @setuid @swap userfaultfd mincore

-# not be files.
+# they must not be files.

 TemporaryFileSystem=/boot:ro /etc/luks:ro /etc/ssh:ro /etc/ssl/private:ro /media:ro /mnt:ro /run:ro /srv:ro /var:ro